 Did you know that using an energy efficient dishwasher uses less water than washing dishes by hand?
-Best bet: wait to run a full load of dishes – you’ll use less water than running two loads half full.
+Best bet for a greener kitchen: wait to run a full load of dishes – you’ll use less water than running two loads half full.

 Compost your kitchen scraps

 If you cringe at the thought of composting, consider this: in some towns and cities, food waste can make up nearly 20% of landfill space, so why not use this natural waste to enrich the soil?
 If you don’t want to have a compost area on your property, check with your neighbors or your local farmer’s market.
 And if you can find a gardener or farmer who will take it to enrich his or her crops, you’ll help the food cycle come full circle.

 Tip: collect your food scraps in an empty orange juice carton or a large yogurt container, and keep them in the freezer or fridge to keep any smell at bay.

 For that matter, if you’re replacing or upgrading appliances, do your homework: About 80% of appliances on the market have the federal Energy Star designation, which means it meets government guidelines for energy efficiency.

 Keep one or two reusable shopping bags in your car, your work tote, and in your gym bag – that way, you’ll have them handy when you make a last minute stop at the store – and you can feel good saying “no thanks” when you’re asked: “Paper or Plastic?”
 If you do have to take store bags, bring them back next time and use them again.